 School Visits and our Support Specialists

 Our Specialist Support network is growing.
 However, we do not cover the whole country.
 Your school is only eligible for a school visit from one of our specialists, if it falls within the areas that we currently cover.
+Alternatively our Helpline Specialists can arrange a virtual school meeting.
 To find out more, please call our helpline (details below).

-Call the Nerve Tumours UK Helpline and speak to our Support Specialists on 07939 046 030 on Mondays and Wednesdays from 9am to 5pm.
+Call the Nerve Tumours UK Helpline and speak to our Support Specialists on 07939 046 030 on Mondays, Wednesdays and Fridays from 9am to 5pm.